Office of University Compliance

 • is approved by the administrative authority of the University and/or the Board of Trustees

-Policies that do not fit the criteria of a University Policy, such as individual unit policies, should be vetted through the appropriate Dean or Director for approval to ensure consistent application and to avoid conflict with any University or unit policies.
-Unit policies, procedures and guidelines shall not subvert, supersede, or contradict University Policies.
+Policies that do not fit the criteria of a University Policy, such as school, college, center or department policies (“unit policies”), must be vetted through the appropriate Dean or Director to ensure consistent application and to avoid conflict with any University or unit policies.
+Final approval must be from the Provost or other appropriate Vice President.
 Units should use a similar policy review process as outlined in this document.
-Please contact the Office of University Compliance or refer to the Policy website for assistance.
+Please contact University Compliance or refer to the Policy website for assistance.

 POLICY STATEMENT

-All University Policies shall be developed, approved, revised, and decommissioned in accordance with the procedures outlined in this Policy.
-In rare circumstances, exceptions to this process may be approved by the President in consultation with the University Senior Policy Council and notification to the Board of Trustees as may be warranted.
+All University Policies shall be developed, approved, revised, and decommissioned in accordance with the procedures outlined in this policy.
+In rare circumstances, exceptions to this process may be approved by the President in consultation with the University Senior Policy Council with notification to the Board of Trustees, as appropriate.

 PROCEDURES